vsch/idea-multimarkdown/SPEC.md

 Markdown Syntax for Grammar-Kit
 ===============================

+This is a work in progress and is not currently implemented.

 Currently there are a lot of flavours of Markdown parsers and all differ in the details of how they recognize elements and convert to HTML.

 The original syntax provided by [John Gruber](http://daringfireball.net/projects/markdown/syntax#header) is a good start but some changes were